 - 1. Students must be academically eligible to participate in VHS.
 Students must be passing three out of four courses to be eligible for a VHS course.
 Recommended that students have an 85 GPA. - 2.
 Eligibility does not guarantee acceptance into the VHS program. - 3.
-All students participating in VHS must have successfully completed Information Technology or must demonstrate competency with the internet and the Microsoft Office programs Word, Excel and PowerPoint. - 4.
+All students participating in VHS must demonstrate competency with the internet and the Microsoft Office programs Word, Excel and PowerPoint. - 4.
 Any specific requirements or prerequisites for individual VHS courses must also be met.